-CONFIGURE THE SUBNET BETWEEN EACH SECONDARY LIGHTHOUSE AND ITS NODES
+CONFIGURE THE SUBNET BETWEEN EACH SECONDARY LIGHTHOUSE AND ITS NODES b.
+Update the CIDR Subnet Mask.

-- 1. Ensure that you are on the primary Lighthouse. - 2.
-In the Settings Pane, select ॐ > MULTI INSTANCE > Secondary Lighthouses.

-The SECONDARY LIGHTHOUSES page displays.

-- Click on the Instance Description for the secondary Lighthouse you want to edit.

-The EDIT SECONDARY LIGHTHOUSE page displays.

-- 4. Under VPN NETWORK RANGE:
+- 1. Ensure that you are on the primary Lighthouse. - In the Settings Pane, select (2) > MULTI INSTANCE > Secondary Lighthouses.
+The SECONDARY LIGHTHOUSES page displays. - 3.
+Click on the Instance Description for the secondary Lighthouse you want to edit.
+The EDIT SECONDARY LIGHTHOUSE page displays. - 4.
+Under VPN NETWORK RANGE: - a.

-- a.
 Update the Address Space.